 Spalling – The loss of particles or pieces from a surface due to cracking.

 Spark Test – A test used to identify a metal.
-The metal is brought into contact with a power driven, high speed grinding wheel which produce spark patterns.
+The metal is brought into contact with a power-driven, high-speed grinding wheel that produces spark patterns.
 These patterns are unique to several classes of ferrous metals.